Skip to content

 What if my PAC code expires?

-If your PAC code expires after 30 days, simply request a new one using the same method.
+A PAC code is valid for 30 days.
+If it expires, simply request a new one using the same method — text “PAC” to 65075.
 There is no limit to how many times you can request a PAC code.

 Do I need to pay off my contract before using a PAC code?